 - Staff will use small "Impromptu Conferences" to address small negative incidents. (minor infractions)

-- Staff will spotlight and share with school community an anecdotal success story from the Restorative process on a regular basis to encourage staff to support the ongoing work.
+- Staff will spotlight and share with the school community an anecdotal success story from the Restorative process on a regular basis to encourage staff to support the ongoing work.

 - Finding working connections with students that can be addressed during the restorative interview process when standard restorative processes are ineffectual.
 What is the why or why not that the restorative process has worked?